embrace-io/embrace-docs/content/android/add-embrace-sdk.md

 ```

 {{< hint info >}}
-Your app ID and API token are available on the Embrace dashboard.
+Your and API ID and token are available on the Embrace dashboard.
 {{< /hint >}}

 ---